samunemeth/E-paper-Clock/README.md

   - Try to hibernate display.
   - Use `struct` for modes.
   - Mitigate accidental skipping of resync.
+  - Only partial refresh section, not entire display.
   - Add icons for status bar.
   - Show wifi strength at last sync.
   - Multiple WiFi connections.